duartebarbosadev/AndroidResourceTranslator/.github/CONTRIBUTING.md

 4. **Follow Coding Standards**: Ensure your code follows the project's coding style.
 5. **Submit PR**: Submit a pull request with a clear description of your changes.

-## Versioning

-This project follows [Semantic Versioning](https://semver.org/).
-Please update the CHANGELOG.md file with your changes under the "Unreleased" section.

 ## Testing with OpenAI API

 When testing functionality that uses the OpenAI API: